hetzneronline/community-content/tutorials/how-to-install-SmartOS/how_to_install_SmartOS_without_the_need_for_USB_flash_drive.md

 ## Step 5 - Change root password (optionally)

 In case the chosen password was not complex enough, we could set a new password with following command sequence.
+Beware that this can be done through an SSH session, which allows you to copy/paste a long and complex password.

 ```
 [root@myhost ~]# umount /etc/shadow; cp /usbkey/shadow /etc/shadow; passwd root; cp /etc/shadow /usbkey/shadow